bjoernpl/bjoernpl/README.md

 <img src="https://duckduckgo.com/i/a61af354.png" width="100" alt="python" style="vertical-align: text-bottom"/>

 Python is by far my favorite language to work with.
 I use it whenever the project scope allows it.
-My experience includes TensorFlow, PyTorch and many other libraries.
+My experience includes PyTorch, Numpy and many other libraries.

 ---
 <img src="https://duckduckgo.com/i/9508dc2f.png" width="40" alt="kotlin" />